 Here Peter Hanley looks at how to plan your marketing and achieve results without throwing a bundle of money at it.
 Simple steps to great results.

-The first things to be left out or your busy day are marketing needs because they can wait.
+The first things to be left out of your busy day are marketing needs because they can wait.

-They are considered a to do later problems that don’t really matter.
+They are considered to do later problems that don’t really matter.

-You are unsure of the success anyway and you have more important things to do.
+You are unsure of your success anyway and you have more important things to do.